 As I have gotten older, competing in high-level competitive sport has taught me much about myself and who I am.
-I've learnt first hand that many of the cliches are true, that its important to learn from every experince and that the little habits and routines add up to a larger goal!
-And with this I've learnt that I'm committed to my dreams and committed to pushing myself to compete and win against the best in the world.
+I've learnt firsthand that many of the cliches are true, that it's important to learn from every experience and that the little habits and routines add up to a larger goal!
+And with this, I've learnt that I'm committed to my dreams and committed to pushing myself to compete and win against the best in the world.

 The Year Ahead

 Basic Weekly Training costs - $200 (Covers nutrition for a week)

 Sail. - $1100 (3 new sails needed for the major events this year)